Interested in moving to cloud computing but unsure whether single-tenant cloud vs multi-tenant cloud is right for you?

 Drawbacks of a Multi-Tenant Cloud

-While multi-tenant cloud infrastructure can be a great choice, it is not without its drawbacks.
+While multi-tenant cloud infrastructure can be a great choice.
+It is not without its drawbacks.

 The most glaring downside of this architecture is significantly limited flexibility and agility.
 Because any change in the environment will affect all users, customizing the application, the infrastructure, or any associated integrations affects everyone.

-Oftentimes, customers are willing to pay more for these special considerations or customizations.
+Often, customers are willing to pay more for these special considerations or customizations.
 If your application is deployed in a multi-tenant environment, your ability to meet their needs will be severely affected.

 Choosing What Is Right for You